juanpc2018/Asmedia-AS2105-sata-to-USB-3/README.md

-Manually Write the Brand, Model, Serial Number "must be 12 numbers" i have 2 External Enclosures, my new serials are 000000000001 and 000000000002 but does Not matter, factory serials were: 0000000000000000000000000 No Brasnd, No Model.
+Manually Write the Brand, Model, Serial Number "must be 12 numbers" i have 2 External Enclosures, my new serials are 000000000001 and 000000000002 but does Not matter, factory serials were: 0000000000000000000000000 No Brand, No Model.
 No configuration Flags.

 Worked "by miracle".

-IDLE Time NONE.
+IDLE Time NONE if you are going to use Only SSD. if you are gonna use Mechanical HDD, you need to add a small Delay, equal to spin-up time of the drive.

 Config Flags:
 Everything exept: Custom Code "The 1st setting", and 2TB.